 Source and Target Schemas¶

 A source schema is required only when an adjacent source activity provides input data that needs to be transformed.
 A target schema is always required.

-Source and target schemas can be either defined within the transformation or provided by an adjacent activity, with schemas defined within the transformation taking precedence.
+Source and target schemas are either provided by an adjacent activity or defined in the transformation, with a schema provided by an adjacent activity taking precedence.
 Schemas provided by adjacent activities are not part of the transformation.
-More information about schemas is provided under Schemas.
+More information about schemas is provided in the Schemas section.

 A transformation does not include the input or output data itself.
 Any of these inputs can be used to supply data to the transformation:

 - Custom values and expressions

 - Script logic on a target field or condition node

 - Data from a source activity

 These inputs can be used by themselves or in combination with other inputs.
 If input data from an adjacent source activity needs to be mapped or transformed, a source schema defining the structure of the input data must be provided.

 The output of the transformation is the result of the target mapping.
 This resulting data must conform to a target schema, consisting of a minimum of one field.
 The transformation must map to at least one field in the target schema to result in output data from the transformation.
 For details on completing a mapping, see Transformation Mapping.